onivaevents/Swisscom.CommandMigration/README.md

 Neos Flow package for framework based CLI command migrations.

-Command migrations allow to create migration scripts similar to Doctrine migrations to execute Flow CLI commands when executing the migration by the command `./flow commandmigration:migrate`.
+The package allows to create migration scripts similar to Doctrine migrations.
+Contrary to executing SQL statements, it allows you to define versions with sets of Flow CLI commands.
+Those are executed when running the migration by the command `./flow commandmigration:migrate`.

-This solves the problem when executing one-off commands on distributed environments as well as staging environments.
-The migration command might become part of your deployment strategy as well as the `./flow doctrine:migrate` command probably is already.
+This mainly solves the problem of executing one-off commands on distributed environments as well as different staging environments.
+Without this package, those one-off commands are possibly executed manually when needed, or are part of some other scripts in your deployment process.
+With this package, this becomes part of the code base.
+For integration, the migration command might be added to your deployment strategy the same way as the `./flow doctrine:migrate` command probably already is.

 ## Usage